Gorzów Wielkopolski: History

 The city became part of Poland in accordance with border changes promulgated at the postwar Potsdam Conference, supposedly pending a final peace conference with Germany.
 Since a peace conference never took place, the town was effectively ceded to Poland.
-German residents who had not fled or died in the war were expelled in accordance to the Potsdam Agreement, and the city was gradually repopulated with Polish settlers from central Poland and those expelled from Polish territory that became part of the Soviet Union in accordance with border changes promulgated at the postwar Potsdam Conference.
+German residents who had not fled or died in the war were expelled, and the city was gradually repopulated with Polish settlers from central Poland and those expelled from Polish territory that became part of the Soviet Union.
 The last German inhabitants were forced to leave the city in the early 1950s.
 It was at this time that Gorzów's now sizable Tatar and Romani communities arrived in the town.
 Not having had an agreed Polish name, the town was initially renamed as "Kobylagóra" on 30 May 1945, later as "Gorzów nad Wartą" on 7 July 1945 and finally "Gorzów Wielkopolski" on 5 November 1946.

 Between 1975 and 1998, it was the capital of the Gorzów Voivodeship.